 It’s tempting to chow down on lunch at your desk, especially if you’re bogged down by a massive to-do list.
 But working through break-time may actually make you feel more downbeat about your day.

-One study points to the fact that if you leave the office for lunch you’ll be doing your overall wellbeing a favour - and you might even like your job more.
+Studies point to the fact that if you leave the office for lunch you’ll be doing your overall wellbeing a favour - and you might even like your job more.
 If the weather lets you, find somewhere sunny to sit outside and stock up on fresh air and vitamin D - which is also very likely to be good for lowering the severity of symptoms caused by viruses including Covid-19.
-So do try to get outside, and if it's too cold, consider taking Vitamin D supplements.
+Recent studies also show spending time in natural scenery boosts your attention.
+So do try to get outside, and if it's too cold, consider spending some time looking at natural scenery from inside and taking Vitamin D supplements.

 Spending so much time outside the workplace interferes with our ability to form bonds.
 Under normal circumstances, you'd be socialising far more with your colleagues, just through casual contact at work.